Pe8er/asphyxiation-by-oxygen-hands/_posts/2025-01-05-Homelab-Calibre.md

 ## Automatic Database Reload

-Calibre Web doesn't reload automatically when changes are made to it's database — you need to restart it or reload it from the admin panel manually.
+Calibre Web doesn't reload automatically when changes are made to it's database—you need to restart it or reload it from the admin panel manually.
 This script automates this process.

 Before you start, make sure you have this environment variable in your Calibre-Web container: